symfony/symfony-docs/messenger.rst

 ``get_notify_timeout`` (default: ``60000``)
     The maximum time to wait for a NOTIFY, in milliseconds.

-When a Messenger worker consumes from multiple PostgreSQL-backed queues, the default LISTEN/NOTIFY blocking inside ``PostgreSqlConnection::get()`` blocks on one transport, preventing the other transports from being polled.
-This breaks priority-based multi-queue consumption.
+``PostgreSqlConnection::get()`` never blocks waiting for a notification: it issues the ``LISTEN`` command and collects any notifications that already arrived, then returns immediately.
+This way, a worker that consumes from multiple PostgreSQL-backed queues (or from a mix of PostgreSQL and other transports) keeps polling every transport in priority order on each loop iteration instead of being parked on a single one.

-To fix this, the blocking is moved to a :class:`Symfony\\Component\\Messenger\\Bridge\\Doctrine\\EventListener\\PostgreSqlNotifyOnIdleListener` event subscriber that is registered automatically when using the Doctrine transport with PostgreSQL.
+Waiting while the worker is idle is the job of a :class:`Symfony\\Component\\Messenger\\Bridge\\Doctrine\\EventListener\\PostgreSqlNotifyOnIdleListener` event subscriber that is registered automatically when using the Doctrine transport with PostgreSQL.
 The listener hooks into the worker lifecycle: